Shelter Parking Lot Monitor, Safe Parking Program

 Shelter Parking Lot Monitor duties include:

-- Monitoring assigned parking lots in Santa Barbara and Goleta daily.
+- Monitoring assigned safe parking lots in Santa Barbara and Goleta daily.
 An employee must exercise independent and sound judgment and take the initiative in applying best methods to communicate with program participants in a respectful, yet firm manner to correct any program infractions which arise.
 This requires dedication to public service often made difficult by emotional stress of events.
 Assignments are received from case managers and are carried out under established policies and procedures.
-Work is reviewed through conferences, written reports, and observation of results attained.

 - Candidate must be willing to make at least a one-year commitment.
 This is a part-time position.
-The hours for this position include both daytime and night-time hours, with some flexibility, as follows: Monitor’s hours are for approximately 4 hours per day, typically 7 days per week, with the nighttime lot hours between 6:00am and 8am and 8:00pm and 12:00am, and the daytime lot hours between 8am and 5pm, Monday through Sunday, with random late night/early morning monitoring periodically throughout the week.
+The hours for this position include both daytime and night-time hours, with some flexibility, as follows: Monitor’s hours are for approximately 4 hours per day, typically 7 days per week rotating schedule with flexibility of days off, with the nighttime lot hours between 6:00am and 8am and 8:00pm and 12:00am, and the daytime lot hours between 8am and 5pm, Monday through Sunday, with random late night/early morning monitoring periodically throughout the week.
 Monitor has some flexibility regarding when to conduct monitoring on a weekly basis within program construct.

 Monitor essential duties include: